Artist Publishing Cohort

 The Artist Publishing Cohort is right for:

-- Visual artists, choreographers and performing artists, and other interdisciplinary artists whose primary training is outside of the field of creative writing
+- Visual artists, choreographers and performing artists, and other interdisciplinary artists over the age of 18 whose primary training and professional profile is outside of the field of creative writing

 - Artists preparing a publishing project featuring their own creative work, such as a novel, memoir, monograph, or book of poems

-- Artists looking for regular practical and creative support on their publishing project
+- Artists looking for regular practical and creative support on their publishing project, who are self-directed, proactive, and able to take initiative to participate in the community’s full range of program offerings

-- Artists looking to build their work in fellowship with other artists and writers
+- Artists who are willing and able to participate in a small group cohort for peer support and workshop, who are looking to build their work in fellowship with other artists and writers

 - Artists preparing work for digital publication, self-publication, or traditional publication